fizzwidget/digger-aid/readme.txt

 ------------------------------------------------------
 VERSION HISTORY

 v.
+7.0 - 2016/08/18
+- Updated for WoW Patch 7.0 and Legion.
+- Supports the new Demonic, Highmountain Tauren, and Highborne archaeology branches.

+v.
 6.0 - 2014/10/14
 - Updated for WoW Patch 6.0 and Warlords of Draenor.
 - Supports the new Arakkoa, Draenor Clans, and Ogre archaeology branches.